 It boasts some of the highest elevations in the high country of North Carolina.
 Boone is home to Howard’s Knob, a prominent peak 5,000 feet above sea level, a spectacular vantage point to look out over the acres of lush and idyllic forests of foliage.

 Rough Ridge Trail takes you to the rugged mountain overlook above Grandfather Mountain and Linn Cove Viaduct.
 Large boulders at the top of the wooden walkway make for the perfect picnic spot with a breathtaking background.
 It’s home to an amazing array of breweries, as well.
 What’s better than a cold craft pint in the crisp fall weather?

-Appalachian State University in Boone even shares an annual map for all the best spots that year to enjoy some lovely leaves.
+Appalachian State University in Boone even shares an annual map for the best spots to enjoy some lovely leaves that year.

-Banner Elk is a secret gem of this southern state.
-It sits between Sugar Mountain and Beech Mountain, and is known for its abundant skiing opportunities.
+Banner Elk is a secret gem of this southern state, sitting between Sugar Mountain and Beech Mountain, it is well known for its abundant skiing opportunities.
 However, the changing hues here often last from mid-September all the way to the end of October, offering ample time to witness their beauty.

 A paddle around Wildcat Lake is a relaxing way to take in the scenery of the charming town.
-There are plenty of places to try out some rock climbing, as well.
+There are plenty of places to try some rock climbing, too.